The Web address of this

 superficial and core attitudechanges, and read this article about reducing excessive shame.
 Reducing excessive

-shame and guilts to normal are related but separate
+shame and guilts to normal levels are related but separate

 Coach yourself to clarify